 The 10 Most Bizarre Athlete Superstitions

-If any group has a reason to be superstitious, it's professional athletes.
-Since their livelihoods rely on their abilities to consistently replicate physical motions, it's hardly surprising that they often don't want to change anything about their routines once they find success.
+Since their livelihoods rely on consistently replicating physical motions, it's hardly surprising that professional athletes are creatures of habit.
 However, some stars take these rituals beyond their logical extremes.
 Jumping over the baselines when taking the field in baseball?
 Pretty standard.
 Wearing the same cup from high school on through your pro career like Mark McGwire reportedly did?
 Now we're getting a little more peculiar.
 Here are ten of our favorite truly absurd superstitions.

-Rhomberg played just 41 games in parts of three seasons with the Tribe from 1982-84.
-But in that short span, the outfielder managed to assert himself as possibly the big leagues' most superstitious player ever.
+Rhomberg played just 41 games in parts of three seasons with the Cleveland Indians from 1982-84.
+But in that short span, the outfielder managed to establish himself as possibly the big leagues' most superstitious player ever.
 Rhomberg's most peculiar superstition was that if someone touched him, he had to touch that person back.
-Although this compulsion was not as much of a liability as it might have been in basketball or football, it still led to some odd situations: if Rhomberg was tagged out while running the bases, he'd wait until the defense was clearing the field at inning's end to chase down the player who'd touched him.
+Although this compulsion was not as much of a liability as it might have been in basketball or football, it still led to some odd situations.
+If Rhomberg was tagged out while running the bases, he'd wait until the defense was clearing the field at the inning's end to chase down the player who'd touched him.

-Rhomberg also refused to make right turns while on the field, because baserunners are always turning left.
+Rhomberg also refused to make right turns while on the field--his logic was that baserunners are always turning left.
 So if a situation forced him to make a right turn, he'd go to his left and make a full circle to get moving in the correct direction.

 When most of us want a glass of something heavily caffeinated that fluoresces green, we can just reach for a Mountain Dew.
-Sadly for Washington Wizards' All-Star small forward Caron Butler, he can't do the Dew whenever he wants anymore.
-As Butler told Dan Steinberg of the fantastic D.C.
-Sports Bog, he would guzzle a two-liter bottle of the sugary soda before and during every game dating back to his All-American career at the University of Connecticut.
-Butler would throw down half the bottle before the game, then finish it off at halftime.
-That is, until the Wizards clamped down and forced him to switch to a more traditional sports drink, water.
+Sadly for veteran small forward Caron Butler, he can't do the Dew whenever he wants anymore.
+As Butler told Dan Steinberg of D.C.
+Sports Bog, during his All-American years at the University of Connecticut and his early seasons in the NBA, his game routine included guzzling a two-liter bottle of the sugary soda.
+Butler would throw down half the bottle before tip-off and finish it off at halftime.
+That is, until he joined the Washington Wizards in 2005.
+The Wiz forced Butler to switch to a more traditional sports drink: Water.

-Like fellow NBA star LeBron James, Bibby has been known to nervously bite and chew his nails during games.
-When relegated to the bench for a breather during games with the Sacramento Kings, Bibby would obsessively pick at his nails until he stumbled across a better solution: using fingernail clippers on the bench.
+Like fellow NBA star LeBron James, Bibby was known to nervously bite and chew his nails during games.
+When relegated to the bench for a breather during games with the Sacramento Kings, Bibby would obsessively pick at his nails until he stumbled across a better solution: Using fingernail clippers on the bench.
 The clippers became his superstition, and whenever Bibby came to the bench for timeouts, someone would hand him a set so he could go to work on his nails.
-[Image courtesy of Wild-Bills.com.]

 Bibby and Terry, college teammates at Arizona, started another odd superstition while playing for the Wildcats.
-The restless pair slept in the uniform shorts the night before each Arizona game on the logic that it would make the game feel like it was starting sooner.
-When Terry broke into the NBA with the Atlanta Hawks, he decided to start wearing the shorts of the next day's opponent, instead.
-This ritual is fairly tenuous, though, as it requires Terry to procure a pair of uniform shorts from each opposing NBA team.
-Although his network of connections with equipment managers and former teammates has helped him out, he had to wear Mavericks shorts before each game of the 2006 NBA Finals since he couldn't find a pair of Heat trunks.
+The restless pair slept in their uniform shorts the night before Arizona's appearance in the 1997 NCAA championship game against Kentucky on the logic that it would make the game feel like it was starting sooner.
+When Terry broke into the NBA with the Atlanta Hawks, he decided to start wearing the shorts of the next day's opponent instead.
+This ritual is required Terry to procure a pair of uniform shorts from each opposing NBA team.
+Although his network of connections with equipment managers and former teammates has helped him out, it isn't fool-proof.
+While playing for Dallas in the 2006 NBA Finals he had to wear Mavericks shorts before each game since he couldn't find a pair of trunks from the opposing Miami Heat.

-That's not Terry's only superstition, though; he wears knee-high socks as a tribute to his father, which seems normal.
+That's not Terry's only superstition, though.
+He wears knee-high socks as a tribute to his father, which seems normal.
 The catch is that Terry wears five pairs of them whenever he's on the court; he claims the extra hosiery is more comfortable.
 Like former third baseman Wade Boggs, Terry also insists on eating chicken before each game, a practice he also says started with Bibby at Arizona, making the 1997 Wildcats the most superstitious team to ever win the NCAA title.
-[Image courtesy of SI.com.]

 Most baseball players wear batting gloves to absorb some of the shock of making contact with the ball and to improve their grip on the bat.
 A handful eschew gloves in favor of a barehanded approach, though, most famously outfielder Alou.
-Alou does have a system for avoiding calluses and hardening his skin: he urinates on his hands throughout the season.
-New York Yankees catcher Jorge Posada also employs this superstition to aid in his gloveless approach at the plate.
-The trick may be more gross than helpful, though: a 2004 article in Slate questioned the value of this superstition since urine contains urea, a key ingredient in moisturizers that actually soften the skin.
+Alou did have a system for avoiding calluses and hardening his skin: He urinated on his hands throughout the season.
+Longtime New York Yankees catcher Jorge Posada also employed this superstition to aid in his gloveless approach at the plate.
+The trick may be more gross than helpful, though: a 2004 piece in Slate questioned the value of this superstition since urine contains urea, a key ingredient in moisturizers that actually soften the skin.

 Gardiner spent five years as a forward in the NHL, most notably with the Senators.
 His superstition was even more unsettling than Alou's: before each game, Gardiner would dip the blade of his stick in the locker room toilet.
 Gardiner's strange superstition started in his rookie reason in Ottawa in 1996.
 After going several games without a point, he asked veteran Tom Chorske for advice.
 Chorske told Gardiner he was treating his stick too well and needed to teach the wood to respect him by dunking it in the toilet.